-ORGL 660 - Readings in Social Systems credits: 1-3 This individualized study course is based on readings in a specific topic designed in consultation with the instructor.
+ORGL 660 - Readings in Social Systems

+This individualized study course is based on readings in a specific topic designed in consultation with the instructor.
 Students will discuss the selected readings on a tutorial basis with the instructor and prepares an annotated bibliography or bibliographical essay.
 Although individualized, this course is treated as a seminar in which students share their work with each other and the faculty member assigned to the course.

+ORGL 661 - Readings in Human Behavior

+credits: 1-

-ORGL 661 - Readings in Human Behavior credits: 1-3 This individualized study course focuses on the investigating of scholarly research findings in an credit: 1 credits: 3 aspect of the behavioral sciences defined by the student and instructor.
+This individualized study course focuses on the investigating of scholarly research findings in an aspect of the behavioral sciences defined by the student and instructor.
 Students will prepare a written report of findings on the research problem selected.
 Although individualized, this course is treated as a seminar in which students share their work with each other and the faculty member assigned to the course.

-ORGL 670 - Projects in Organizational Leadership credits: 1-3 This independent study course consists of a formal research project investigating a problem in applied organizational or social research conducted under the tutelage of the instructor.
+ORGL 670 - Projects in Organizational Leadership

+This independent study course consists of a formal research project investigating a problem in applied organizational or social research conducted under the tutelage of the instructor.
 Although individualized, this course is treated as a seminar in which students share their work with each other and the faculty member assigned to the course.